 - Turn on Rate Limiting.

 - Click Modify.

-Parameter Description Parameter Check After parameter check is enabled, the rate limiting feature will use the specified URIs with all parameters to match requests.
-Control Mode You can select one of the following control modes:
+Parameter Description Parameter Check After the parameter check feature is enabled, the rate limiting feature compares the specified URIs with all parameters retained with requests.
+The parameter check feature checks only URIs.
+Custom match rules that are set for the custom rate limiting mode do not apply to the parameter check feature.Note Parameter check takes effect only in custom rate limiting rules.
+Control Mode You can select one of the following modes:

-- Click Create Rule on the right side of Custom Rules.
+- Click Add Rule on the right side of Custom Rules.

 /register.
 You can include parameters in the URI, for example,